 Your topic should be broad enough to incorporate many other sectors of your research area.
 Examples of such ideas are

-Yes, you need to choose a broad subject, however, it should be something you are familiar about to make research easier.
+Yes, you need to choose a broad subject, however, it should be something you are familiar with to make research easier.

-Your research shouldn’t be limited only to internet search.
-A broader perspective always makes dissertation writing interesting.
+Your research shouldn’t be limited only to internet searches.
+A broader perspective always makes dissertation writing with Thesishelpers.com interesting.
 You therefore need to read current articles on your field of research, journals, scientific research, and books.
 This can inspire you in choosing a great topic.

 Put into perspective the type of research to be done in the topics under consideration.
 Would you need to do qualitative, quantitative, or mixed kind of research?
 Whichever applies to your chosen topic, you need to consider your capability of embarking on that research.
 For example, if it is a qualitative research, you will need to collect all primary data by yourself.
 If you think you can’t do that, then choose a topic that requires quantitative research, where you can use existing data.